Chief-Dom/Spotify_FTB/README.md

   -------

 **Mobile App**
->> Made with Java, hosted using Docker
+> Android app made with Java and android studio, hosted using Docker
->> Will eventually make a swift varient
+> Will eventually make a swift varient

    Stack
   :-----: